Suggested links

 Medication-Assisted Treatment

 Many people with substance use disorders involving opioids benefit from medication-assisted treatment (MAT).
-In fact, MAT is the most effective way to treat fentanyl and other opioid use disorders.
+Many healthcare professionals consider MAT one of the most effective ways to treat fentanyl and other opioid use disorders.

-Medications help to stave off fentanyl withdrawal symptoms, which is important since withdrawal is often what prompts a person to keep using a substance.
+Medications help stave off fentanyl withdrawal symptoms, which can be helpful since withdrawal is often what prompts a person to return to substance abuse.

-Methadone and buprenorphine are the most commonly used and effective medications in opioid treatment programs.
+Methadone and buprenorphine are some of the most effective medications in opioid treatment programs.

 Opioid Addiction Support Groups